chrmil/projet-info/README.md

 A turn consists of:
 -choosing a weapon;
 -revealing a tile and acting accordingly;
--moving onto or going back to the spawn;
+-moving on or going back to the spawn;
 This repeats until the turn ends.
 The game ends when one player discovers both their class' artifact and at least one chest in the same turn.